 When considering the cost aspect, synthetic fibres hold a distinct advantage over natural fibres in MVHR systems.
 Synthetic fibres like polyester or fibreglass are mass-produced, making them more readily available and cost-effective compared to natural fibres.
 The economies of scale achieved in synthetic fibre production contribute to their affordability and widespread use in filtration applications.

 The environmental cost of using natural fibres in MVHR filters should also be taken into account.
 Natural fibres require resources like water, land, and energy for cultivation and processing, contributing to their ecological footprint.
-Additionally, the production of natural fibres may involve the use of pesticides or fertilizers, which can have adverse effects on ecosystems and water sources.
+Additionally, the production of natural fibres may involve the use of pesticides or fertilisers, which can have adverse effects on ecosystems and water sources.
 Considering the sustainability aspect, striking a balance between the environmental impact and filtration efficiency becomes crucial in the selection of materials for MVHR systems.

 Natural Fibres in High-End Air Purifiers